-Language Notes ActionScript Appropriate type of source file: .as code file.
-C Appropriate type of source file: .h header files and/or .c files.
+Language Notes ActionScript Appropriate type of source file: .as code file. С Appropriate type of source file: .h header files and/or .c files.
 When you select a header file, Enterprise Architect automatically searches for the corresponding .c implementation file to import, based on the options for extension and search path specified in the C options.
 Enterprise Architect does not expand macros that have been used, these must be added into the internal list of Language Macros.
 C++ Appropriate type of source file: .h header file.
 Enterprise Architect automatically searches for the .cpp implementation file based on the extension and search path set in the C++ options; when it finds the implementation file, it can use it to resolve parameter names and method notes as necessary.
-When importing C++ source code, Enterprise Architect ignores function
+When importing C++ source code, Enterprise Architect ignores function pointer declarations.

-pointer declarations.

 To import them into your model you could create a typedef to define a function pointer type, then declare function pointers using that type; function pointers declared in this way are imported as attributes of the function pointer type.
 Enterprise Architect does not expand macros that have been used; these must be added into the internal list of Language Macros.
 C# Appropriate type of source file: .cs.
 Delphi Appropriate type of source file: .pas.

-Java <text></text>
+Java Appropriate type of source file: .java.
+Enterprise Architect supports the AspectJ language extensions.

+"aspect" ThingObserving

+- observers: Vector = new Vector()

++ addObserver(Thing, Thing) : void

++ removeObserver(Thing, ThingObserver): void

+~ updateObserver(Thing, ThingObserver) : void

+"a dvice"

++ after(Thing): void

+changes(t)

+αp ointcut"

+~ changes(Thing) : void

+target(t) && call(Void Thing.set(int))
-the stereotype aspect; these aspects can

-then contain attributes and methods as for a normal Class.
+Aspects are modeled using Classes with the stereotype aspect; these aspects can then contain attributes and methods as for a normal Class.

 If an intertype attribute or operation is required, you can add a tag 'className' with the value being the name of the Class it belongs to.

-Pointcuts are defined as operations with the stereotype < pointcut>> , and can occur in any Java Class, Interface or aspect; the details of the pointcut are included in the 'behavior' field of the method.
-Advice is defined as an operation with the stereotype < <advice>>; the pointcut this advice operates on is in the 'behavior' field and acts as part of the method's unique signature.</advice> afterAdvice can also have one of the Tagged Values returning or throwing.
-PHP Appropriate type of source file: .php, .php4, or .inc.
+Pointcuts are defined as operations with the stereotype <pointcut>>, and can occur in any Java Class, Interface or aspect; the details of the pointcut are included in the 'behavior' field of the method.

+Advice is defined as an operation with the stereotype <<advice>>; the pointcut this advice operates on is in the 'behavior' field and acts as part of the method's unique signature.

+afterAdvice can also have one of the Tagged Values returning or throwing. РНР Appropriate type of source file: .php, .php4, or .inc.
 Nested if condition syntax is enabled.
 Python Appropriate type of source file: .py.
 Visual Basic Appropriate type of source file: .cls Class file.

-Visual Basic .NET Appropriate type of source file: .vb Class file. ---------------------- --
+Visual Basic .NET Appropriate type of source file: .vb Class file.